 Leisureworld anticipates participating in the MOHLTC's Capital Renewal Initiatives, under which 12 Class B and Class C homes would be eligible for refurbishment.
 This strategy includes both the downsizing and retrofitting of certain of its homes as well as new home construction.
 Ultimately, the program is expected to extend licence terms at newly developed homes and increase preferred bed revenues.
-In addition, Leisureworld's PHCS business stands to benefit from the stated intention by the Government of Ontario to expand home healthcare.
+In addition, Leisureworld's PHCS business stands to benefit from the stated intention by the Government of Ontario to increase investment in community based services, which includes home healthcare services.
 As a result of the government initiative, management expects to obtain additional home healthcare contracts, which will ultimately result in PHCS becoming a larger participant in this sector.